suman-3/Quick-Bio/README.md

    setup .env file with Groq API KEY npm run dev

-   Now Your Project is Redcy
+   Now Your Project is Ready

 ```